The 1+1+2 formalism for Scalar-Tensor gravity: Spherically Symmetric Static Space-times in Scalar Tensor Gravity

 \section{Spherically Symmetric Static Space-times in Scalar Tensor Gravity}

-The simplest way to write the 1+1+2 equations for the case of ST gravity is to use the recasting of the field equations that we gave in Section II.
+The simplest way to write the 1+1+2 equations for the case of ST gravity is to use the recasting of the field equations that given in Section II.
 In particular $T^{\psi}_{ab}$ can be decomposed as in \rf{eq:pf} with